jbiatek/BSGRulebook/rulebook.md

 #### Placing a new Ally

 Allies are always removed from the game if a player has used or is using the corresponding character for themselves.
 This includes characters that were played but have since been executed.
 When this occurs, keep drawing Allies to replace the removed Ally until one is found that has not been used.
-The new Ally gets a Trauma token, but the source depends on why the new Ally is being drawn.
 Remember that "Boomer" and "Athena" are *not* duplicates of each other, so they may coexist within the same game.

 Allies are not reused, so if the deck is depleted no more Allies are placed.

 #### Ally replaced with player, or location damaged

-If a player chooses a character after an execution that corresponds with an Ally currently on the board, or if a location containing an Ally is damaged or destroyed, the Ally is removed from the game (without revealing the Trauma token) and replaced as usual.
+If a player chooses a character after an execution that corresponds with an Ally currently on the board, or if a location containing an Ally is damaged or destroyed, the Ally is removed from the game (without revealing the Trauma token) and a new non-duplicate Ally is drawn.

 The Cylon player with the most Trauma tokens chooses one of *their own* tokens to place on the new Ally.
-If there is a tie for most tokens, the current player chooses which one places the token.
-If there are no Cylon players with tokens, use a random one from the pool.
+If there is a tie for most tokens, the current player chooses which Cylon player places the token.
+If there are no Cylon players with tokens, draw a random token from the pool to place on the Ally.

 ### Titles